Ming conquest of Đại Ngu: Vietnamese defeat

-On February 21, Hồ Nguyên Trừng (son of Hồ Quý Ly), commanding 500 ships, launched an counterattack on the Ming forces on the Thái Bình River.
+On February 21, Hồ Nguyên Trừng (son of Hồ Quý Ly), commanding 500 ships, launched a counterattack on the Ming forces on the Thái Bình River.
 The Chinese mobilized their navy and foot soldiers, employed "magic handgun/cannon" and "bowl-sized muzzle cannon", destroyed Hồ Nguyên Trừng's fleet, and killed more than ten thousand Vietnamese soldiers.
 One Chinese source describes the scene as one in which the firing of "firearms [was] like flying stars and lightning."
 In February alone, the Ming claimed 37,390 "enemy heads."
 On March 18, 1407, in the Phung Hoa prefecture, Ming troops used da jiangjun chong ("great general cannon") to smash many enemy ships.

 On May 4, 1407, a major battle took place at the Hàm Tử Pass (modern-day Khoái Châu District, Hưng Yên Province) on the Red River.
 Hồ Quý Ly mustered a reserve force of 70,000 troops and numerous warships and riverboats, which extended to more than ten li.
 Vietnamese soldiers loaded chong to fire at the Ming soldiers.
 Though the sources are silent regarding this issue, the Ming side no doubt employed heavy firearms, especially considering that the firearms generals Zhang Sheng, Ding Neng, and Zhu Gui were involved.
 The Ming troops won a significant victory, killing over 10,000 Vietnamese troops, and capturing more than hundreds of warships.
 On May 30, the Ming army killed another ten thousand Vietnamese soldiers in Thanh Hoá.

 By early June 1407, Hồ Quý Ly was forced to flee southwards as he had lost the support of his people and was being pursued by the Ming forces.
 The Ming armies expelled him from Thanh Hoá.
 The ruler of Dai Ngu had to destroy his palace at Tây Đô and then fled to the south by ship.
 He and his son Hồ Hán Thương were captured by the Ming on 16 June 1407.
 The rest of the family were captured on either the same or following day.
 Their capture occurred in the region of present-day Hà Tĩnh Province.
 They were caged and brought as prisoners to the Yongle Emperor in Nanjing.
 After his initial campaign in Northern Vietnam, Zhang Fu sent a letter urging the Chinese court to annex Đại Việt and rule it as a province of China:

 Your servant Zhang Fu has reviewed the annals.
 Annan was once Jiaozhou.
 In the Han and Tang it could only be loosely governed by China, and in the Song and Yuan it was again raided and humiliated.
 Exceed their rightful place, they are set in their evil ways of usurpation and revolt.
 Although we sent troops to punish them, they alternatively rebel and come to allegiance.
 It is intolerable to heaven and earth, infuriating to humans and spirits...
 Several hundred kinds of tattoo-faced and shrike-tongued people have ascended to an earthly paradise.
 Several thousand of li of fish and salt producing land have all entered the map.
 We have recovered our ancient territory and propagated Zhonghua's system of propriety.